bnfour/md-mods/readme.md

 If none of these helps, feel free to submit an issue, unless it's already have been reported.

 # Building from source
-This repo is a run-of-the-mill .NET solution targeting .NET 4.7.2.
+TODO: new build process for .NET 6 after it's figured out, not the "drop every DLL you can see into the folder" i have now This repo is a run-of-the-mill .NET solution targeting .NET 4.7.2.

 The only gotcha is that some libraries required to build it are not included because of file size (and licensing) issues.
 Your installation of MelonLoader will generate them for you: